 This also better recognises the diversity of communities and the different approaches that may best suit each community.

-We’re proposing to start adaptation planning with some of the communities in the Whakaraupō / Lyttelton Mt Herbert area.
-We’ve estimated this phase will take at least 1.5 years to do properly and we’ll be starting in 2022.
+We’ve started adaptation planning with communities in the Whakaraupō - Lyttelton Harbour and Koukourarata - Port Levy area.
+We’ve estimated this phase will take at least 1.5 years to do properly.

-As the timing and severity of sea-level risk impacts will vary across the district, we’re doing our adaptation planning in sections.
-We’re starting with communities in the Whakaraupō Lyttelton-Mt Herbert area.
+As the timing and severity of sea level rise impacts will vary across the district, we’re doing our adaptation planning in sections.
+We’re starting with communities in the Whakaraupō - Lyttelton Harbour and Koukourarata - Port Levy area.

 We chose these communities because, as well as having places that are going to be impacted by coastal hazards, the area has a really interesting combination of factors that make it a great place to pilot our approach.